Aversion Therapy Treatment For Mental Health

 If you’re an LGBTQ+ youth or young adult in crisis, reach out to The Trevor Project hotline by calling 1-866-488-7386 or texting “START” to 678-678.
 You can also use their online chat.

-There are mixed results in studies about aversion therapy due to its controversy and the wide range of methods that might be used.
+There are mixed results in studies and systematic reviews about the effectiveness of aversion therapy and aversion therapy uses due to its controversy and the wide range of methods that might be used, so the presence of concrete scientific evidence of the efficacy of aversion therapy is debatable.
 For example, using a bitter nail polish to stop nail biting may not cause long-term harm to a client.
-However, electric shock, verbal aggression, and other aggressive forms of punishment in aversion therapy can cause worsened mental health instead of improving a client’s challenges.
+However, electrical shock, verbal aggression, violent behavior, and other aggressive forms of punishment in aversion therapy (rather than the advertised “unpleasant stimulus”) can cause worsened mental health instead of improving a client’s challenges.

 Other studies show that aversion therapy, especially in the “shock” form, can cause physical danger, emotional harm, trauma, and “dehumanization” of clients.
 Using aversion therapy to attempt to change neurodivergent children, such as those with autism spectrum disorder (ASD) or attention-deficit hyperactivity disorder (ADHD), can also be unethical and ineffective, as neurodivergence is not a disease and cannot be “cured” through behavioral intervention.